rust-lang/book/nostarch/chapter12.md

 ### Writing a Failing Test

-Because we don’t need them anymore, let’s remove the `println!` statements from *src/lib.rs* and *src/main.rs* that we used to check the program’s behavior.
-Then, in *src/lib.rs*, we’ll add a `tests` module with a test function, as we did in Chapter 11.
+In *src/lib.rs*, we’ll add a `tests` module with a test function, as we did in Chapter 11.
 The test function specifies the behavior we want the `search` function to have: it will take a query and the text to search, and it will return only the lines from the text that contain the query.
-Listing 12-15 shows this test, which won’t compile yet.
+Listing 12-15 shows this test.

 src/lib.rs

 ```
+// --snip--

 #[cfg(test)]
 mod tests {
     use super::*;